-Swartz, J. (1982, August).
+liv Swartz, J. (1982, August).
 Brain evolution linked to concern for others.
 APA Monitor, p.45.
 [Now Monitor on Psychology].
-This article indicates the humane purpose of MacLean's neuroscientific approach to the brain, which also informs the philosophy of the quadrune mind.
 "The neocortex, necessary for language and speech, reaches its greatest development in humans.
 With its focus on the material world, MacLean said, it can be likened to a coldly reasoning computer, capable of devising wars and other cruel acts.

-"'As if to counterbalance such a terrible genie,' MacLean said, 'nature began to enlarge that part of the neocortex-the prefrontal area-which for the first time in the world brings a sense of concern for the welfare of all living things.'
+"'As if to counterbalance such a terrible genie,' MacLean said, 'nature began to enlarge that part of the neocortex the prefrontal area-which for the first time in the world brings a sense of concern for the welfare of all living things.'